Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-HookFunction.md

 [VBLTimestamp](VBLTimestamp) if omitted.
 Must be [StimulusOnsetTime](StimulusOnsetTime) \>= [VBLTimestamp](VBLTimestamp).
 'Missed' The presentation deadline miss estimate aka 'Missed' flag of
 [Screen](Screen)('[Flip](Flip)').
 Defaults to 0 if omitted.
+'Beampos' The beamposition at flip completion, as returned in the 'Beampos'
+return argument of [Flip](Flip).
+Defaults to -1 if omitted.

 [Screen](Screen)('HookFunction', windowPtr, 'SetWindowBackendOverrides' [, hookname][,